Monodromy of stratified braid groups, II: Admissible root markings

-Examining the figure, the total order of the critical points enclosed by $\alpha \cup \beta$ is $q$, for $0 < q < n-1$ (were this not strict, $\alpha$ and $\beta$ would be isotopic).
+Examining the figure, the total order of the critical points enclosed by $\alpha \cup \beta$ is $q$, for some $0 \le q \le n-1$.
+In fact, $0 < q < n-1$: were this not strict, $\alpha$ and $\beta$ would be isotopic, since, as remarked above, the total order of the critical points on either side equals the number of enclosed roots, so absence of one type of distinguished point enforces the absence of the other.
 There may be multiple critical points inside, but only one is illustrated here for clarity.
 Possibly some of the roots depicted as marked are in fact unmarked, but this has no effect on the argument.
 To construct $\gamma$, connect the free root to $\infty$ inside $\alpha \cup \beta$ by some arc $\gamma'$, then twist about $c$ as shown to arrange $1-q \le \psi(\gamma') \le 0$.
 By ``repositioning the basepoint'' as in \Cref{lemma:armextends}, an admissible arc $\gamma$ as shown can be constructed. \end{proof}

 We will also need to examine connectivity for $i(\alpha, \beta) = 1$, subject to some special additional hypotheses (these will arise naturally in the inductive step).

 \begin{lemma} Let $\kappa = k_1 \ge \dots \ge k_p$ be a partition of $n \ge 3$ with $p \ge 2$ parts.
 Let $A'$ be a partial ARM for which at least two roots are left unmarked.
 Let $\alpha, \beta \in \Adm_\kappa(A')$ be given with the same set of endpoints and $i(\alpha, \beta) = 1$, so that $\alpha \cup \beta$ divides $\C_\kappa$ into three components, two of which are bigons bounded by one segment each from $\alpha, \beta$.
 Suppose that on the interior of each of these bigons, there is exactly one root and no other distinguished point.
 Then $\alpha$ and $\beta$ are connected in $\Adm_\kappa(A')$. \end{lemma}